Wednesday, November 18, 2015

 Wednesday, November 04, 2015

-Best Season: Late spring through fall when the highway is open (Highway 66 closes at Elbow Falls for the season on December 1st and opens again mid-May) For more information on road closures, visit the Alberta Parks website.
+Best Season: Late spring through fall when the highway is open (Highway 66 closes at Elbow Falls for the season on December 1st and opens again on May 15th each year.)
+For more information on road closures, visit the Alberta Parks website.

 Time it took us to complete the hike: 6 hours round trip to the North summit